connervieira/Assassin/DOCUMENTATION.md

             - LocateMe is a public domain program for MacOS used to access location information.
             - It can be installed using the Homebrew package manager using the following command: `brew install locateme`
             - Ideally, you should install GPSD to enable support for additional external GPS devices.
 However, LocateMe works well in a pinch.
-4. Install networking packages (Recommended)
+4. Optionally, install networking packages (Recommended)
     - `pip3 install validators requests`
     - If you planning on using any of Assassin's networking features (like status lighting interfacing), then you'll need to install networking libraries.
 5. Optionally, install MPG321 (Recommended)